Academic Program & Course Expectations

 NECC certificates are awarded for an area of concentration that develops specific skills needed for immediate job entry into a career field/cluster or further study in a clearly identified are of specialization within a discipline.
-NECC awards several types of certificates.
+NECC awards two types of certificates.

 - Certificate of Accomplishment or Participation: The NECC Certificate of Accomplishment or Participation is awarded for certificate programs up to 14 credits or for non-credit courses.
 Many of these certificate programs provide practicum experience, while others may be supplemented with cooperative education courses for alternative on-the-job experience.
 Most certificate programs may be applied in part or whole towards an appropriate degree program or General Studies degree.
 Individual courses within these programs may have transfer potential.

 What curriculum plan or course requirement or expectations should students be aware of?